tshepang/blog/content/cleansing multiple build directories.md

 system Python instead of JHBuild-built one), I get a heck of a lot of build failures.
-This will happen even after I run jhbuild clean (which runs `make clean` on the modules), testimony to the weakness ofthe GNOME build infrastructure (autotools, \...).
+This will happen even after I run jhbuild clean (which runs `make clean` on the modules), testimony to the weakness ofthe GNOME build infrastructure (autotools, ...).
 This means that I need to run `make distclean` or better still (where applicable) `git clean -dfx`.
 Note that I sometimes even have to uninstall one or two modules (on JHBuild path) to get a build failure fixe
 (`jhbuild uninstall modulename`).
 This is laborious work, so I sometimes just wipe out the entire installation.

-Note that there\'s dozens of modules to build, so I wrote this little script to take care of it:
+Note that there's dozens of modules to build, so I wrote this little script to take care of it:

 ``` {.sourceCode .python}